ShelsonCao/GraRep/README.md

 # GraRep
 Source Code of GraRep version 1.0

-# Please Note
+# Notice
 1. You do not need impose L2 norm for embeddings again, or accuracy will be hurt.
 Actually normlization has been already done;
 2. GraRep is suitable for undirected graph.
 If you want apply it for directed graph, please use matrix addition between adjacency matrix and its transpose to replace original adjaceny matrix before you run GraRep.

 # Lisence
-This code follows MIT Lisence.
+This code follows the MIT Lisence.

 # Cite
 If you want to use this code, please kinkdly cite our paper